-Press the INFO button and select the "Maintenance" key using the NISSAN controller and press the ENTER button; the maintenance information will be displayed on the screen.
+Press the INFO button and select the "Maintenance" key using the NISSAN controller: the maintenance information will be displayed on the screen.

 Changing the maintenance interval

 Select one of the "Reminder (1 - 4)" keys using the NISSAN controller and press the ENTER button to display the screen to change the maintenance interval.